-3.3.3.4.1 Groundwater Elevations as a Proxy for Depletion of Interconnected Surface Water Minimum Thresholds

-Depletion of Interconnected Surface Water as a volume or rate is difficult to quantify in Sierra Valley due to data gaps.
-Groundwater monitoring data is lacking near ISW, and there are no continuous streamflow or stage gages within the basin.
-Data collected by the DWR Watermaster for Sierra Valley is only done in preparation for and during the irrigation season with periodic measurements on up to 12 different tributaries.
-Due to the discontinuous nature of these measurements, simple mass-balance approaches to ISW depletion estimation are infeasible.
+- 478 3.3.3.4.1 Groundwater Elevations as a Proxy for Depletion of Interconnected Surface Water 479 Minimum Thresholds - 480 Depletion of Interconnected Surface Water as a volume or rate is difficult to quantify in Sierra 481 Valley due to data gaps.
+Groundwater monitoring data is lacking near ISW, and there are no - 482 continuous streamflow or stage gages within the basin.
+Data collected by the DWR - 483 Watermaster for Sierra Valley is only done in preparation for and during the irrigation season - with periodic measurements on up to 12 different tributaries.
+Due to the discontinuous nature of these measurements, simple mass-balance approaches to ISW depletion estimation are infeasible. - 487 Estimation of ISW depletion is in development and will be achieved through the use of the - 488 Sierra Valley integrated surface water-groundwater model.
+Two different scenarios will be - 489 evaluated: with and without pumping.
+All other model inputs will remain the same between the - 490 two scenarios.
+Streamflow results will be compared, and the difference, measured as a volume - 491 or rate, is the amount of surface water depletion due to groundwater pumping.
+In lieu of results

-Estimation of ISW depletion is in development and will be achieved through the use of the Sierra Valley integrated surface water-groundwater model.
-Two different scenarios will be evaluated: with and without pumping.
-All other model inputs will remain the same between the two scenarios.
-Streamflow results will be compared, and the difference, measured as a volume or rate, is the amount of surface water depletion due to groundwater pumping.
-In lieu of results from this integrated surface and groundwater model, we conservatively set ISW SMC to maintain hydraulic gradients near ISW.
+492 from this integrated surface and groundwater model, we conservatively set ISW SMC to493 maintain hydraulic gradients near ISW.

-As noted above, groundwater elevations directly control the stream-aquifer hydraulic gradient, and thus, the magnitude of ISW depletion.
-In the absence of high-confidence estimates of streamflow depletion, but reasonable groundwater level data, groundwater levels are used as a proxy for ISW depletion (similar to other sustainability indicators).
-Therefore, conservative MTs are set near ISW and GDEs that would maintain groundwater elevations above historically observed lows and thus reduce the risk that hydraulic gradients between surface and groundwater do not reverse or steepen.
-In other words, these conservative groundwater level MTs protect ISW from experiencing depletion in excess of historically observed values by controlling stream-aquifer hydraulic gradients.
+494 As noted above, groundwater elevations directly control the stream-aguifer hydraulic gradient, 495 and thus, the magnitude of ISW depletion.
+In the absence of high-confidence estimates of 496 streamflow depletion, but reasonable groundwater level data, groundwater levels are used as a proxy for ISW depletion (similar to other sustainability indicators).
+Therefore, conservative MTs 497 498 are set near ISW and GDEs that would maintain groundwater elevations above historically 499 observed lows and thus reduce the risk that hydraulic gradients between surface and groundwater do not reverse or steepen.
+In other words, these conservative groundwater level 500 501 MTs protect ISW from experiencing depletion in excess of historically observed values by 502 controlling stream-aguifer hydraulic gradients.
+503 To protect priority species that rely on ISW, MTs are set for existing monitoring wells that are

-To protect priority species and aquatic and riparian communities that rely on ISW (henceforth, ISW beneficial users), MTs are set for existing monitoring wells that are located nearest to GDEs and ISW.
-RMPs associated with ISW or GDEs that support ISW beneficial users are assigned a groundwater level MT equal to the lowest reading since January 2000 (Figure 3.3.3-1, Figure 3.3.3-2, and Table 3.3.3-1).
-All ISW RMPs are contained in the groundwater level RMP network except 37 and 364 because their locations overlap with other RMPs.
+503 To protect priority species that rely on ISW, MTs are set for existing monitoring wells that are 504 located nearest to GDEs and ISW.
+RMPs associated with ISW or GDEs that support priority

+505 species are assigned a groundwater level MT equal to the lowest reading since January 2000

+506 (Figure 3.3.3-1, Figure 3.3.3-2, and Table 3.3.3-1). [values may be modified based on

+- 507 stakeholder input] All ISW RMPs are contained in the groundwater level RMP network - 508 except 37 and 364 because their locations overlap with other RMPs. - 509

+Table 3.3.3-1.
+MTs and MOs for select RMPs associated with GDEs and ISW